-This Report brings The Cabinet up to date with major events since the national "lockdown" came into force on 23 March 2020 and inform the Cabinet of the significant decisions taken by officers since that date.
+This Report brings The Cabinet up to date with major events since the last report to the cabinet on this subject on 18 March 2020 and informs the Cabinet of the significant decisions taken by officers since that date.
 The noting and ratification of those decisions by the Cabinet at the first available opportunity will enable the Council to continue to seek to meet its duties to protect public health and to serve the well being of those who live, work and visit its area.